 Reading Link Books: These diaries are a means of communication about your child's progress in reading; we hope that parents will contribute to their child's book on a regular basis.
 Link Books are mainly in use in younger classes.

 School Newsletters: Regular Newsletters are sent from the Headteacher giving details of events and news about the school.
-This is e-mailed out to parents, at their request.
-A copy of the current Newsletter can be found in the school reception area.
+This is e-mailed out to parents via Parent Mail, at their request.
+A copy of the current Newsletter can be found in the school reception area or on our website.
 Please refer to the section on 'Parent Mail' to find out more.